Create, Control, & Customize Website’s Modal Window with Vex

 , and prompt

-internally to build a login dialog.
+to create a login dialog.

-<script> vex.defaultOptions.className = 'vex-theme-os'; vex.dialog.open({ message: 'Please enter your username and password:', input: "<input name=\"username\" type=\"text\" placeholder=\"Username\" required />\n<input name=\"password\" type=\"password\" placeholder=\"Password\" required />", buttons: [ $.extend({}, vex.dialog.buttons.YES, { text: 'Login' }), $.extend({}, vex.dialog.buttons.NO, { text: 'Back' }) ], }); </script>
+<script> vex.defaultOptions.className = 'vex-theme-os'; vex.dialog.open({ message: 'Please enter your username and password:', input: "<input name=\"username\" type=\"text\" placeholder=\"Username\" required />\n<input name=\"password\" type=\"password\" placeholder=\"Password\" required />", buttons: [ $.extend({}, vex.dialog.buttons.YES, { text: 'Login' }), $.extend({}, vex.dialog.buttons.NO, { text: 'Back' }) ] }); </script>